 Welcome, prospective students!
 We are glad you are interested in learning more about AU Honors.
 Scroll down to learn more about Honors admissions, program benefits, and advice from some of our current students.

 To apply for AU Honors, interested high school students complete the Honors program application in addition their American University application.
-The priority deadline for a special academic program is December 15.
-Applications will be accepted until January 15.
+The deadline to apply to a special academic program is January 15.

-We are looking for students from every major to create a small, fully interdisciplinary team.
-Grades and standardized scores are important, but it is most important that you have a demonstrated interest in interdisciplinary approaches to problem solving.
-Ultimately, we are looking to build a strong team who can work well together on the projects they will pursue through this one-of-a-kind program.
+We are looking for students from every major to create a robust, fully interdisciplinary team of students.
+Grades are important (we don’t consider standardized test scores) but it is most important that you have demonstrated a sense of curiosity and a love of learning.
+Ultimately, we are looking to build a strong cohort that can work well together on the projects they will pursue through this daring program.
 Our Admissions team will send acceptance notifications around April 1.

 - Students benefit from priority registration for their courses.